motion/orbit/projects/blog/src/pages/update-one/index.md

   </img>
 </div>

 Today, Orbit realizes this strategy.
 It runs, syncs, searches -- does everything -- completely private to your computer.
-We still need to finish some of the team-level syncing features, but we have a guarantee: we'll never handle your data outside of your computer.
-Today, you can even firewall Orbit just to be safe.
+We still need to finish some of the team sync features, but we have a guarantee: we'll never handle your data outside your computer.
+You can even firewall Orbit just to be safe.

 ### The Features